withastro/docs/src/pages/installation.md

 You would be asked if you wish to download the Astro packages to the System, enter `Y` to accept.

-Next our **CLI tool** would start up to walk you through the rest of installation.
+Next our **Installer** would start up to walk you through the rest of installation.

 It would ask you which *template* you wish to use, here we have a few options for you to choose from to get started.